araobp/tower/README.md

 RasPi works as an image archive server and as a web server based on Node.js.
 I will also run TensorFlow Lite on RasPi for object detection.

+## Stadia Methods for positioning a certain object

+- Use TensorFlow Lite or OpenCV to detect a spherical object in the image.
+- Apply OpenCV's color filters to the image to extract a sphere.
+- Measure the size of the sphere.
+- Caliculate relative 3D coordinates (x, y, z) from the camera, then add the height (z axis) of the camera.

 ## Code

 - [OSC API test program on Android](./android)